 Bonus Tip – Secure Your Online Profiles

-There you have it – three easy ways to protect your device from theft and they only take a few minutes to complete.
+There you have it.
+Three easy ways to protect your tech from theft and they only take a few minutes to complete.
 If you enjoyed this article, check out the second post in this three-part series, 5 Ways to Protect Your Internet of Things.

 Stay informed with industry-relevant emails curated by our team of experts.